 Higher Education to study earth sciences, teaching or surveying.
-Employment with environmental agencies and conservation agencies.
+Employment with environmental agencies, conservation agencies, energy sectors, environmental health officer, flood management and health & safety.

 Extended Project Qualification (EPQ)

 This stand-alone qualification will provide you with an exciting opportunity to research a topic of your choice.
 The project title may develop from a previous subject you have studied or an area of personal interest outside of your studies.